-Help promote sound economic development and increase employment opportunities for the City's residents by responding to changing economic conditions.
+Help promote sound economic development and increase employment opportunities for the City's residents by responding to changing economic conditions.22

-As addressed under Section 2.4, Project Site Existing Conditions and Section 3.10, Land Use and Planning, the Project Site is intended to support employment uses and the Proposed Project would add a net new total of 968 jobs, consistent with the economic development and employment goals of the City of Inglewood General Plan.
+As addressed under Section 2.4, Project Site Existing Conditions and Section 3.10, Land Use and Planning, the Project Site is intended to support employment uses and the Proposed Project would add a net new total of 874 full time equivalent jobs, consistent with the economic development and employment goals of the City of Inglewood General Plan.

-As described above, and in analyses in Sections 3.2, Air Quality; 3.7, Greenhouse Gas Emissions; 3.10, Land Use and Planning; and 3.14, Transportation, the Proposed Project, an infill project proposed to be constructed and operated on the Project Site in an area that is served by existing infrastructure, including transit, would be consistent with the goals and policies of the SCAG 2016 RTP/SCS.
+As described above, and in analyses in Chapters 3.2 Air Quality, 3.7, Greenhouse Gas Emissions, 3.10, Land Use and Planning, 3.14, Transportation, the Proposed Project, an infill project proposed to be constructed and operated on the Project Site, in an area that is served by existing infrastructure, including transit, would be consistent with the goals and policies of the SCAG 2016 RTP/SCS.
 Those goals and policies were informed by SCAG's projections of demographic characteristics of the region.
 Further, although the employment in the Proposed Project would add to the City's employment base that has grown beyond that projected by SCAG in light of past economic conditions, such employment growth would not result in any significant physical environmental impacts not otherwise disclosed in this Draft EIR.
 For the reasons discussed above, the impact of the Proposed Project on employment would be considered less than significant.

-&lt;sup>20 2016 RTP/SCS Growth Forecast by Jurisdiction, p.
+20 2016 RTP/SCS Growth Forecast by Jurisdiction, p.
 1. See also, Table 3.12-3.

-Although not an environmental issue, the unemployment rate in the City suggests that the new jobs can be accommodated by existing workers in the City and region.
+21 Although not an environmental issue, the unemployment rate in the City suggests that the new jobs can be accommodated by existing workers in the City and region.

-&lt;sup>22 City of Inglewood, City of Inglewood General Plan, Land Use Element, Section II, Statement of Objectives, p.
+22 City of Inglewood General Plan, Land Use Element, Section II, Statement of Objectives, p.
 6.